Human rights in Cuba: Religious freedom

 visas were issued for nineteen foreign priests taking up residence in the country.
 In addition, other religious groups in Cuba such as the Jewish community are now permitted to hold public services and to import religious materials and kosher food for Passover, as well as to receive rabbis and other religious visitors from abroad.
 In October 2008, Cuba marked the opening of a Russian Orthodox Cathedral in Havana in a ceremony attended by Raúl Castro, Vice President Esteban Lazo, Parliament leader Ricardo Alarcón, and other figures.
 The Cuban press noted that the cathedral was the first of its kind in Latin America.

+According to the report of Human Rights Watch from 2017 the government continues to rely on arbitrary detention to harass and intimidate critics, independent activists, political opponents, and others.
+This report added that the Cuban Commission for Human Rights and National Reconciliation, an independent human rights group that lacks official authorization and is therefore considered illegal by the government, received more than 7,900 reports of arbitrary detentions from January through August 2016.
+This represents the highest monthly average of detentions in the past six years.

 In 2022, Freedom House rated Cuba's religious freedom as 3 out of 4, noting that religious freedom has improved over the past decade.

 A 2023 report found that documented Freedom of Religion violations more than doubled from 272 in 2021 to 657 in 2022.

-Rights of women
+Gender equality

 Cuba is a regional front-runner in women's rights.
 With respect to reproductive rights, Cuban women have up to two years of maternity leave and free access to abortion.

 Women head almost 50% of households in Cuba.
 Sixty percent of Cuban professionals are women.
 Cuban women also have high representation in the country, with women holding 48.9% of the parliamentary seats in the Cuban National Assembly.